-Attendees will learn why principled methods of missing data handling are usually required to obtain unbiased estimates in long-running cohort studies, learn how to undertake such analyses, and observe a demonstration of how to do so in practice using Stata, with a focus on multiple imputation.
+View to learn why principled methods of missing data handling are usually required to obtain unbiased estimates in long-running cohort studies, learn how to undertake such analyses, and observe a demonstration of how to do so in practice using Stata, with a focus on multiple imputation.
 The 1958 National Child Development Study (NCDS) will be used as the main case study, with Next Steps, the 1970 British Cohort Study (BCS70) and the recent COVID-19 Surveys across five national longitudinal cohort studies also discussed.
-There will be plenty of opportunity for questions and discussion.

 Learning objectives